 - Balled up fists

 It’s also important to note the way you show your non-verbal communication.
-For example, you may not be aware of how you may communicate messages of disrespect, anger, or frustration.
+For example, you may need to be aware of how you communicate messages of disrespect, anger, or frustration.
 However, your partner may react to these non-verbal cues accordingly.

 3. Learn to Speak Your Partner’s Love Language

-One of my favorite books of all time is The Five Love Languages by Dr. Gary Chapman.
-According to Dr. Chapman, there are five primary love languages that people speak.
+One of my favorite books is The Five Love Languages by Dr. Gary Chapman.
+According to Dr. Chapman, people speak five primary love languages.
 They are words of affirmation, acts of service, receiving gifts, quality time, and physical touch.
 But, of course, not everyone communicates love in the same way, and people have preferred ways of receiving love.

 Truly understanding your partner’s primary love language and speaking that language will help create a strong bond in your relationship.
-In addition, you’ll both have a better understanding of each other’s needs and know how to make your partner feel appreciated.
+In addition, you’ll better understand each other’s needs and know how to make your partner feel appreciated.
 Ultimately, you’ll both be happier in the relationship.

 4. Watch Your Tone of Voice